Hurricane Erin forms over Atlantic, the first of 2025 season. Maps show its path and forecast.

 Hurricane Erin is not currently forecast to impact the United States, but meteorologists continue to watch it closely.

-As of 11 a.m.
-EDT, Erin was some 460 miles east of the northern Leeward Islands and heading west-northwest at 18 mph with maximum sustained winds of 75 mph, making it a Category 1 hurricane.
+As of Friday afternoon, Erin was some 415 miles east of the northern Leeward Islands and heading west-northwest at 17 mph with maximum sustained winds of 75 mph, making it a Category 1 hurricane.

 Maps show Hurricane Erin's forecast path

-Forecasters expected Erin's path to curve northward, with the hurricane likely passing near the northern Leewards over the weekend.
+Forecasters expected Erin's path to curve northward, with the hurricane likely passing near the northern Leewards on Saturday.
 The northern Leewards stretch from the Virgin Islands to Guadeloupe and include St. Martin, St. Barts and other islands.
+Officials have issued tropical storm watches for several islands, alerting people of the possibility of winds ranging between 39 mph and 73 mph.

 A "spaghetti map" of the forecast models shows the storm pivoting to the north, skirting the islands and remaining well offshore of the U.S. East Coast.